- How to register for classes

 U—Permission of offering school required

 V—Permission of Eastman School of Music director of academic affairs required

 Z—Open only to Eastman School of Music students

 4—Open to primary instrument

-Underload (less than 14 hours) and Overload (more than 19 hours) programs for undergraduates must be approved by the Dean’s Office through the College Center for Advising Services, 312 Lattimore Hall.
+Underload (less than 14 credit hours) and overload (more than 19 credit hours) programs for undergraduates must be approved by the Dean’s Office through CCAS.

-Students who wish to audit courses may do so online.
+Students who want to audit courses can still register online for the course.
 When auditing a class, a student may participate in class sessions and coursework, earning neither a grade nor credit toward a degree.
-Matriculated full-time undergraduate students may audit at no extra cost.
+Matriculated full-time undergraduate students can audit at no extra cost.

-University policy requires that students be current in payment of all tuition and fees prior to the registration for each academic term.
-STUDENTS WHO HAVE A PAST DUE BALANCE AT THE TIME OF REGISTRATION WILL NOT BE PERMITTED TO REGISTER FOR THE NEXT TERM.
+University policy requires that students be current in payment of all tuition and fees prior to registration for each academic term.
+Students who have a past due balance at the time of registration will not be permitted to register for the next term.
 University policy also requires all students to submit a signed payment agreement prior to registration.

 Questions will be handled by mail or email.
 Receipt of the student’s copy by mail is confirmation that the study is approved.

 Drops should also be listed on the form, although a signature is not required.
-Freshmen, sophomores and all Hajim School students need to include their adviser’s signature.
+First-year students, sophomores, and all Hajim School students need to include their advisor’s signature.